-The Appeal Board has the power to summon witnesses if required.
+The SSAB has the power to summon witnesses if required.

-The appellant may bring a person to the appeal to support them or help them present their case, but they are not required to.
+The appellant may bring a person to the appeal to support them or help them present their case, but this is not a requirement.

 At the hearing, three members of the SSAB will sit as a panel to hear the appeal.
-The appellant is required to attend, as is a representative for the Department.
-Each party provides a short presentation and the board may ask any questions they need in order to make their decision.
-The board's decision is made in private following the hearing.
-A letter with the board's decision and the reasons for the decision is mailed to the appellant within 15 days.
+The appellant is required to attend, as is a representative for the relevant program.
+Each party provides a short presentation and the SSAB may ask any questions they need in order to make their decision.
+The SSAB's decision is made in private following the hearing.
+A letter with the SSAB's decision and the reasons for the decision is mailed to the appellant within 15 days.